pygfx/pygfx/README.md

 * The `canvas` instance is exposed as a global in the module.
 * A rendering callback has been registered with `canvas.request_draw(fn)`.

-Reference screenshot are available in the `examples/screenshots` folder, the test suite will compare the rendered image with the reference.
+Reference screenshots are stored in the `examples/screenshots` folder, the test suite will compare the rendered image with the reference.

 Note: this step will be skipped when not running on CI.
 Since images will have subtle differences